Oracle has released Java 7 update 55 and Java 8 update 5. (Oracle is no longer providing GA support for the Java 6 family.)

 That’s it.
 You’re ready to roll.
 Remember that it’s recommended that you kill any Internet browsers before pushing out.
 You may see errors if you don’t do that.
 It’s an inconvenience to users, which is why you may want to consider scheduling the install to occur at night.
 (Scheduling is a Pro Mode feature).

 Here’s a video of Lex demonstrating how to install Java silently.
 He did the easy method by using the Package Library which thousands of our Pro/Enterprise users have access to.
-To purchase a Pro or Enterprise license click here.
+To purchase a Enterprise license click here.

 NOTE: Trials to PDQ Deploy are limited to three packages of your choosing.
 Purchase PDQ Deploy Pro or Enterprise mode for access to more packages.
 To see the different levels available to Pro and Enterprise, see our Package Library page.